 LW5 Chief Bobby Wallace

 The Longest Walk 5 has completed the final phase of a three year, 10,000 mile historic walk across America seeking solutions to drug abuse and domestic violence.
 We have collected more than the necessary amount of data to begin the preparation for our presentation to Congress.

 We are making a difference and need your continued support!

 We would like to formally invite you to join us as we complete the Longest Walk 5.
 This was the 5th Longest Walk, and the final Longest Walk organized by Dennis Banks before passing the staff to Chief Bobby Wallace.
-The 3rd phase will begin on February 16th in Blaine, WA and cover the Northern route to complete our research.
+The 3rd phase will begin on February 16th in Blaine, WA and take the Northern route to complete 10,000 mile walk.

 “America is caught in the eye of a monster drug storm and violence and it is devastating our communities.
 We need to stand united on all the issues Native Americans and America faces today.
 To do so we must have a strong society.
 Standing Rock proved we can come together to aid to each other.
 We must continue in that same spirit and halt the flow of drugs and violence into our communities to remain strong.
 Victory shall dwell in the house of unity, to those that follow that spirit.
 Throughout this journey we seek cultural solutions on why we hurt and abuse ourselves and others.
 We bring people together to discuss the issues, raise awareness, gather information and make a plan of action to turnaround these disturbing statistics.”